 In addition, definitive assessments in the amount of 3,641 thousand euros were signed under protest in relation to a specific concept (transfer prices) with which the Ebro Group is in total disagreement.
-In this instance, the balance has not been provided for as the assessments have been appealed and the likelihood of winning the claim is deemed very high due to the fact that there are solid arguments and precedent following prior inspections, prompting the directors to classify the probability of an outflow of resources as remote.
-Rulings were handed down on four of the seven lawsuits comprising this part of the assessments in 2021 and 2022 (friendly agreements between Spain and other countries in order to avoid double taxation) thar did not give rise to significant outflows of resources for Ebro Foods, S.A.
+In this instance, the balance was not provided for as the assessments were appealed and the likelihood of winning the claim was deemed very high, due to the fact that there are solid arguments and precedent following prior inspections, prompting the directors to classify the probability of an outflow of resources as remote.
+Rulings were handed down on the seven lawsuits comprising this part of the assessments between 2021 and 2023 (friendly agreements between Spain and other countries in order to avoid double taxation) which have not given rise to significant outflows of resources for Ebro Foods, S.A.